 Crawford County News

-Felony charges were filed against the following people by the Crawford County Prosecuting Attorney’s office between October 22 and November 5:
+Felony charges were filed against the following people by the Crawford County Prosecuting Attorney between July 18 and 28:

 • Assessor Kerry Summers updated the commission on state funding connected to assessment.
 He reported Crawford County’s fund is healthy and should be safe for some time.
 He also noted that new construction starts had increased slightly in 2014, but there is a need for the development of commercial buildings.
 He mentioned that the new Mercy Medical Office near Sullivan, while tax-exempt, would ideally pull in new business development in that portion of the county.